livekiersted/worktrade/content/homepage/offerings.md

 - **Space for Small Gatherings**: I can offer my living room or yard in Oakland for small events or gatherings
 - **An Amazing Bath**: I have an outdoor bathtub in my garden under a giant trellis of jasmine that is deep and warm and visually private from the neighbors.
 It can be your solo relaxation, retreat, or ritual space.

-#### Community & Social
-- **Queer Women-Only Sex Party**: I’ve been running this event for decades and would be delignted to extend an invitation if that's your jam

 #### Other
 - What do you need?
 How can I help?